cuongkane/blog/public/posts/2023/07/django_ninja.md

 Eventually, Django-ninja is faster 2 times than DRF at serializing tasks.
 ![benchmark](/blog/images/django_ninja/benchmarks.png)

+### Async support

+If you're utilizing ASGI, you should be aware that Django 3.0 and above provides support for the development of asynchronous ("async") views and an async-capable request stack.

+Nonetheless, it is not currently feasible to use `async` for I/O bound tasks in DRF 3.14-.
+This topic has been debated (https://github.com/encode/django-rest-framework/issues/7260), and for the time being, the application of async to DRF 3.14- is not possible.

+Django-ninja supports async features from first releases, and it is a well-known feature of this library now.

 ### Syntax

 Django-ninja defines schemas as similar to Pydantic or FastAPI.